 What kind of tracking and reporting is necessary?

-The ability of an LMS to track and provide detailed analysis for the user as well as the administrator is one of their most consistent and reliable features.
+One of their most consistent and reliable features is the LMS’s ability to track and provide detailed analysis of learning data for the user as well as the administrator.
 Being able to monitor how your employees respond to the eLearning content is instrumental in optimising it to provide them with the best learning environment possible.

 Before purchasing an LMS, you need to consider what kind of detail you’ll require from this data.
 Certain proprietary options may only give you access to a limited range of analysis solutions, and so understanding whether this will suffice for your purposes is essential.

-What is the pricing?
+What included is in the pricing?
 What is the cost?

 An LMS can either be self-hosted or cloud-hosted, and depending on which you choose, the cost can vary significantly.